jinnerbichler/blog/README.md

-# blog
+# Code base for blog articles on https://medium.com/@jinnerbichler

-Example projects used in various blog articles.
+Details can be found in respective folders.